What is a secured loan?

 A secured loan is a type of loan that’s backed by the borrower’s collateral.
 That collateral might be a physical asset, such as a car or house.
 Or it may be liquid assets, such as investments or cash.
 With a mortgage or car loan, for example, the loan is typically secured by the house or car you bought with it.

 When a borrower takes out a secured loan, they agree to let the lender place a lien on their collateral.
-Then, if the borrower defaults on their secured loan, the lender can take the collateral to cover the unpaid debt.
+If the borrower defaults on their secured loan, the lender can take the collateral to cover the unpaid debt.
 Defaulting on a loan means failing to pay it back as agreed.

 Secured loans vs. unsecured loans

+The main difference between secured and unsecured loans is whether they require collateral.
 Secured loans require the borrower to back the loan with an asset, like a car, house or cash.
 Unsecured loans don’t require collateral.

 Types of secured loans